Stand with Ukraine flag

 Metrics

-You may enable prometheus metrics by setting environment variables METRICS_ENABLED to value true and METRICS_ENDPOINTS_EXPOSE to value prometheus in the configuration file.
+You can enable Prometheus metrics by setting the following environment variables in the configuration file:

-These metrics exposed at the path: https://<yourhostname>/actuator/prometheus which can be scraped by prometheus (No authentication required).
+These metrics are exposed at the path: https://<yourhostname>/actuator/prometheus which can be scraped by prometheus (no authentication is required).

 Prometheus metrics

-Some internal state metrics can be exposed by the Spring Actuator using Prometheus.
+Some internal state metrics can be exposed by the Spring Boot Actuator using Prometheus.

-Here’s the list of metrics ThingsBoard pushes to Prometheus.
+Here is the list of stats that ThingsBoard pushes to Prometheus:

 tb-edge metrics: